MatuaDoc/OnslowCollege.github.io/12dtc/programming/lists-01-search.md

     print("Sorry, it's not there")
 ```

-# 2.3 Creating a list subsection
+# 2.2 Creating a list slice

-If you only need a certain range of items from a list, you can create a **subsection** of the list — it will only contain the items in the selected range.
+If you only need a certain range of items from a list, you can create a **slice** of the list — it will only contain the items in the selected range.

 For example, imagine you have the following list: